OntoUML/ontouml-vocabulary/examples/README.md

 Both the OntoUML Schema and Vocabulary comply with the [OntoUML Metamodel](https://w3id.org/ontouml/metamodel), allowing their mapping and the formats transformation.

 The JSON file was converted to TTL using the [ontouml-json2ttl](https://w3id.org/ontouml/json2graph) decoder.
 This tool generates graph files that comply with the OntoUML Vocabulary and includes an optional basic verification and correction.
+For a better presentation, the IDs from the JSON file were manually reduced to create the TTL examples here available.

 This example is composed of the following files:
 - `MyExample.vpp`: OntoUML model editable file.